UX

 6. Gets authorized in the system.

 What screens would a designer make for this scenario?
-Assume that we’re dealing with a pro, who thinks not only of the default screens but also of all possible states, like errors, for instance.
-Our pro understands that when the user sends the form, the server can be down.
-Or that the user can enter an invalid email address.
-And that we should display a message about sending a reset link.
+Assume that we’re dealing with a pro who thinks not only of the default screens but also of all possible states, like errors, for instance.
+Our pro understands that when the user sends the form, the server can be down, or the user can enter an invalid email address, and that we should display a message about sending a reset link.

 Thus, we get three groups of screens:

-• Password reset screen in four states: default, filled in with errors, email sent, email sending failed.
+• The password reset screen is in four states: default, filled in with errors, email sent, and email sending failed.

 • The email.

-• The password entry screen in the same four states.
+• The password entry screen is in the same four states.

 Okay, what’s next?

 The screens pass to development.
-Assume that we have a regular developer, who does the job strictly according to the task without much thinking.
+Assume we have a regular developer who does the job strictly according to the task without much thinking.
 And that is just a typical scenario, nothing to worry about.

-But it’s not all that simple, in fact.
+But it’s not all that simple.
 Imagine that the user has passed through the scenario and reset their access, but the reset link has leaked to a (malicious) third party.
 This can happen in many ways, but we’ll narrow it down to the most popular one: a compromised free Wi-Fi hotspot.

-As a rule, hackers do not monitor such spots in real-time.
-They just collect “useful” data and analyze it from time to time (generally, in a semi-automatic mode) to decide how they can make use of it.
-They can sell it to other interested parties or take over certain user accounts themselves.
+As a rule, hackers do not monitor such spots in real time.
+They just collect “useful” data and analyze it from time to time (generally, in a semi-automatic mode) to decide how to use it.
+They can sell it to other interested parties or take over certain user accounts.

 How?
-By simply following the link, they can change the password, log into the account, and then do whatever they want: change the associated email address, steal money, delete content, etc.
+By following the link, they can change the password, log into the account, and do whatever they want: change the associated email address, steal money, delete content, etc.

 Solution

-To protect your users from such a sad experience, all you need is to limit the link validity period, say, to 24 hours.
+To protect your users from such a sad experience, all you need to do is limit the link validity period, say, to 24 hours.

 The designer just adds one more branch to the scenario and draws one more screen with the “obsolete link” message.
 The developer adds a couple of lines to the code.